105 – York University

-University transfer students applying directly to a joint program must also submit an application for the college program through the Ontario College Application Service (OCAS).
+University transfer students applying directly to a joint program must also submit an application for the college program through OCAS.
 The only exception is the Rehabilitation Services program.

-York is a leader in supporting college students with additional and unique postsecondary studies, either during or after taking college studies.
-Thousands of college students transfer to York every year.
+York is a leader in supporting students with additional and unique postsecondary studies, either during or after taking postsecondary studies.
+Thousands of students transfer to York every year.

 You may be eligible for transfer credit if you have completed any of the following courses or exams: